June 19, 2015

 SSRL, SLAC National Accelerator Laboratory

-Support was provided by U.S. DOE Office of Biological and Environmental Research (BER), Subsurface Biogeochemical Research activity, through the SLAC SFA program (Contract No. DE-AC02-76SF00515) and by the Geosciences Research Program at PNNL, funded by the U.S. DOE Office of Basic Energy Sciences (BES), Division of Chemical Sciences, Geosciences, and Biosciences.
-XPS data were collected in the Radiochemistry Annex at EMSL, a national scientific user facility located at PNNL.
-A portion of the DFT study was also performed using the computational resources of EMSL.
-GeoSoilEnviroCARS is supported by the National Science Foundation-Earth Sciences (EAR-1128799) and U.S. DOE-BES GeoSciences (DE-FG02-94ER14466).
-This research used resources of the Advanced Photon Source, a U.S. DOE Office of Science User Facility.
+Support was provided by the Subsurface Biogeochemical Research program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, through the SLAC Scientific Focus Area (SFA) program (Contract No. DE-AC02-76SF00515); and by the Geosciences Research Program at Pacific Northwest National Laboratory (PNNL), funded by the Office of Basic Energy Sciences (BES) within DOE’s Office of Science.
+X-ray photoelectron spectroscopy (XPS) data were collected in the Radiochemistry Annex at the Environmental Molecular Sciences Laboratory (EMSL), a DOE user facility located at PNNL.
+A portion of the density functional theory (DFT) study was also performed using the computational resources of EMSL.
+GeoSoilEnviroCARS is supported by the National Science Foundation-Earth Sciences (EAR-1128799) and BES GeoSciences (DE-FG02-94ER14466).
+This research used resources at the Advanced Photon Source, a DOE user facility at Argonne National Laboratory.

 Performer is an SFA, funded by DOE-BER, Climate and Environmental Sciences Division, Subsurface Biogeochemical Research Activity.
 Additional support was provided by: (i) GeoSoilEnviroCARS which is funded by the National Science Foundation-Earth Sciences (EAR-1128799) and U.S. DOE-BES GeoSciences (DE-FG02-94ER14466); and (ii) by the Geosciences Research Program at PNNL, funded by the U.S. DOE Office of Basic Energy Sciences (BES), Division of Chemical Sciences, Geosciences, and Biosciences.
 Data were fit using the GenX program.
 The Environmental Molecular Sciences Laboratory (EMSL) user facility at the Pacific Northwest National Laboratory (PNNL) was used to perform XPS analyses.
 The Advanced Photon Source (APS) user facility at Argonne National Laboratory (ANL) was used to acquire CTR data.